jameskirk36/lizard-website/content/pages/services.md

   training program I will also include:

-  * Bespoke nutrition plan with recipe ideas
+  * Personalised nutrition advice with recipe ideas

   * A training & lifestyle plan for you to follow alongside our sessions